TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 Line plot comparing linear raw TF growth with logarithmic log TF compression as term frequency increases.

 Log-scaling compresses term frequency, reducing the impact of very frequent terms.
 Raw TF grows linearly (blue), while log TF (red) shows diminishing returns.
-A term appearing 20 times has 20× the raw TF of one appearing once, but only about 4× the log TF.
-This prevents high-frequency terms from dominating document representations.
+At TF=10, raw=10 but log=3.3 (3× compression).
+At TF=50, raw=50 but log=4.9 (10× compression).

 Smoothed IDF: Handling Edge Cases